francesco-bracchi/wabi/TOTO.md

    represented as array maps, scanned linearly thus skipping hash, and popcnt phase.

-1. Rehash for HAMT

-1. bug for the for loop in the wabi_main_c file if the limit for the j variable is 109111;
+1. leaves of hamt maps, if the table depth is bigger than the hash, although almost impossible, must be handled as array maps.